The health benefits of Turmeric

-Turmeric benefits include anti-inflammatory and antioxidant properties that have proven effective in treating multiple skin conditions.
-Turmeric benefits for skin include increasing “glow and luster” of the skin, speeding up wound healing, calming the pores to decrease acne and acne scarring and controlling psoriasis flares.
+Turmeric benefits include anti-inflammatory and antioxidant properties.
+These have proven effective in treating multiple skin conditions.
+Turmeric benefits for skin include:

 5. May Outperform Common Arthritis Drug

-Because curcumin is known for its powerful anti-inflammatory and pain-reducing characteristics, a study was conducted on 45 rheumatoid arthritis patients to compare the benefits of curcumin in turmeric to the arthritis drug Voltaren, which put people at risk of developing leaky gut and heart disease.
+Curcumin is known for its powerful anti-inflammatory and pain-reducing characteristics.
+A study was conducted on 45 rheumatoid arthritis patients.
+They were comparing the benefits of curcumin in turmeric to the arthritis drug Voltaren.
+This drug puts people at risk of developing leaky gut and heart disease.

-While arthritis cannot be cured, it seems that a high dose of curcumin can be just as (or more) effective than at least the most common medication prescribed for the condition.
+Arthritis cannot be cured.
+But it seems that curcumin can be just as effective than the most common medication prescribed for it.